TeamHG-Memex/eli5/docs/source/_notebooks/keras-image-classifiers.rst

 According to the paper at https://arxiv.org/abs/1711.06104, if an explanation method such as Grad-CAM is any good, then explaining different models should yield different results.
-Let's verify that by loading another model and explaining a classification of the same image:
+Let’s verify that by loading another model and explaining a classification of the same image:

 .. code:: ipython3